 receded, it was time for Doris to return to Minot.
 Throughout her stay in McVille, she had mentioned to a few of the staff members that

-to be, where she was happiest.
-Three years later, if you find Doris in her room at the NCHS care center, you will be welcomed into a very
+wanted to be, where she was happiest.
+Three years later, if you find Doris in her room at the NCHS care center, you will be welcomed into

-warm and welcoming place where she is surrounded by many of her favorite things.
-If she is not in her room, she may have taken the Nelson
+a very warm and welcoming place where she is surrounded by many of her favorite things.
+If she is not in her room, she may have taken

-County Transit bus to Grand Forks for a day of shopping where she loves to hunt for clothing and accessories at bargain prices.
-She enjoys
+the Nelson County Transit bus to Grand Forks for a day of shopping where she loves to hunt for clothing and accessories at bargain

-bringing her findings home to share with the staff and other residents.
-On Tuesdays, if the bus makes a trip to Devils Lake for other
+prices.
+She enjoys bringing her findings home to share with the staff and other residents.
+On Tuesdays, if the bus makes a trip to Devils

-purposes, you may find her at the casino enjoying a little fun and excitement.
-She says she has at least broken even in all of her trips there
+Lake for other purposes, you may find her at the casino enjoying a little fun and excitement.
+She says she has at least broken even in all of

-and last time made $100.
-Doris also contributes to the social planning and some business considerations that affect the residents through
+her trips there and last time made $100.
+Doris also contributes to the social planning and some business considerations that affect the

-her participation on the resident council.
-Currently, she is organizing a trip to Park Rapids, MN in August to hear a musical performance the
+residents through her participation on the resident council.
+Currently, she is organizing a trip to Park Rapids, MN in August to hear a